Use this in Arrangement Calculator

 Bespoke Tributes

-Custom designs reflecting the personality or interests of the deceased: a football, a guitar, a garden scene, a favourite animal.
-These require consultation and a longer lead time.
+Custom designs that reflect the person who has died: a football, a guitar, a garden scene, a favourite animal.
+These need a consultation and a longer lead time.

 UK price range: £100-500+